lorol/LITTLEFS/examples/LITTLEFS_PlatformIO/README.md

 # How to run on PlatformIO IDE

-- Download and extract here the **mklittlefs** executable for your OS from a zipped binary [here](https://github.com/earlephilhower/mklittlefs/releases)
+- Download and extract to project root a **mklittlefs** executable for your OS from a zipped binary [here](https://github.com/earlephilhower/mklittlefs/releases)
 - Open **LITTLEFS_PlatformIO** folder
 - Run PlatformIO project task: **Upload Filesystem Image**
 - Run PlatformIO project task: **Upload and Monitor**